rcman/BPI-F3/README.md

 Download the Ubuntu [Image](https://cdimage.ubuntu.com/releases/noble/release/ubuntu-24.04-live-server-riscv64.img.gz) Ubuntu 24.04 to the NVME  (NOTE: you will lose all your data) <br>

 Imaging to the NVME can be performed a couple differnet ways.
-You copy copy the image from anything system to the BPI-F3 machine and use an image program like raspberry pi Imager or Balena Etcher to image it there.
-You can also buy a inexpensive USB to m.2 imager and image it on the machine that contains the image.
+You copy copy the image from another system to your risc machine's SD Card, or use an image program like raspberry pi Imager or Balena Etcher.
+You can buy a USB to m.2 adapter which you can purchase on Amazon for about $20 dollars.
 <br>

 This boot has only been verified on this version of Ubuntu.